DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-04-14-o-divine-mother.md

 I did not know any better, knowledge was blinded by this body’s constant calls to indulge..
 Like when natural rhythm of time takes over and memory cells refuse to divulge

-Though wasn’t precinct, knowledge came hastily, rushed, not in pieces one after another..
+Though it wasn’t precinct, knowledge came hastily, rushed, not in pieces one after another..
 Reaching middle age, my actions are still understated, the unexpressed love for my Mother

 I hope the progression is relentless, and I jump past the spiritual teenage years..